 Victoria Nile 'A tributary of the world’s longest river'

 The Victoria Nile also known as the White Nile is one of the main tributaries of River Nile, it is called Victoria Nile because it starts its outflow from Lake Victoria before passing through Murchison Falls National Park.
-The river is one of the main attractions in the park as it offers an array of possible adventures; sport fishing, sailing, birding, and wildlife spotting.
+The river is one of the main attractions in the park as it offers an array of possible adventures; sport fishing, sailing, birding, and wildlife spotting in Uganda.
 The Victoria Nile is one of the alluring attributes of Murchison Falls National Park.

 Karuma Falls 'Uganda’s biggest hydroelectric power project'